-Coronavirus disease, (COVID-19) is characterized by severe acute respiratory syndrome, (SARS) which is a contagious and sometimes fatal respiratory illness.
-COVID-19 is caused by a coronavirus (CoV) that is similar to the one that caused the SARS outbreak in 2003.
+Coronavirus disease 2019 (COVID-19) is characterized by severe acute respiratory syndrome, (SARS) which is a contagious and sometimes fatal respiratory illness.
+COVID-19 is caused by a coronavirus that is similar to the one that caused the SARS outbreak in 2003.
 Because of these characteristics, this coronavirus is formally known as “SARS-CoV-2.”
-The number “19” is associated with coronavirus disease because the first documented case of someone being infected with the SARS-CoV-2 coronavirus occurred in December 2019, in the city of Wuhan, China.
+The number “19” is associated with COVID-19 because the first documented case of someone being infected with SARS-CoV-2 occurred in December 2019.
 On March 11, 2020, the World Health Organization (WHO) classified the COVID-19 outbreak as a global pandemic, recognizing that the virus had spread worldwide.
-The coronavirus pandemic is the first pandemic in history to be caused by a coronavirus, as opposed to other types of infectious diseases.
+The coronavirus pandemic is the first pandemic in history to be caused by a coronavirus, as opposed to other types of infectious pathogens.

 If a person is exposed to the coronavirus, they may experience a wide range of symptoms, they may not experience any symptoms at all, or they may begin experiencing symptoms several days after first being exposed.
 A person exposed to the coronavirus can spread the coronavirus to people near them through airborne respiratory droplets, even if they are not currently experiencing symptoms of COVID-19.
 Symptoms of being infected by the coronavirus include:

 - Fever or chills

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose